 NOTE: Commercial turmeric capsules/pills containing high doses of curcumin, are NOT RECOMMENDED for use with animals

-For many years, Veterinarian Doug English has been recommending Turmeric for animals to help control inflammation and pain in itchy skin conditions like allergy, atopy, arthritis, infections, age degeneration and various cancers (Click HERE for Doug English’s Notes on Turmeric For Animals).
+For many years, veterinarian Dr. Doug English, has been recommending turmeric for animals to help control inflammation and pain in itchy skin conditions like allergies, atopy, arthritis, infections, age degeneration and various cancers (click HERE for Doug English’s research).

-PLEASE NOTE: There are 3 Basic Ingredients you need to unlock the healing power of turmeric and we suggest you CLICK ON THIS LINK before continuing.
+PLEASE NOTE: There are 3 basic ingredients you need to unlock the healing power of turmeric and we suggest you click here to find out more about it before continuing.

 How to Feed Turmeric to your Animals

 Use guide for Dogs, start small on 1/4 teaspoon of Golden Paste 2 - 3 times a day.